gaebar/social-media-blog-api/readme.md

 ## 1: API Registration Processing

-As a user, I should be able to create a new Account on the endpoint POST localhost:8080/register.
-The body will contain a representation of a JSON Account, but will not contain an account_id.
+Users should be able to register new accounts at the endpoint: POST `localhost:8080/register`.
+The body of the request should contain a JSON representation of an account, excluding the account_id.

-- The registration will be successful if and only if the username is not blank, the password is at least 4 characters long, and an Account with that username does not already exist.
-If all these conditions are met, the response body should contain a JSON of the Account, including its account_id.
-The response status should be 200 OK, which is the default.
-The new account should be persisted to the database.
+- A registration is successful only if the username is non-empty, the password contains at least 4 characters, and no existing account is associated with the chosen username.
+Meeting these conditions will yield a 200 OK response status and a response body containing a JSON representation of the new account, inclusive of its account_id.
+The new account should be persisted in the database.
-- If the registration is not successful, the response status should be 400.
-(Client error)
+- Unsuccessful registrations should return a 400 response status (Client Error).

 ## 2: API Login Processing